Archive

 Not anymore.
 At least, not in any area that sees a lot of visitors.
 Something about wanting to make jerk palatable to them and therefore make more sales produce a jerk that’s nothing like how I know jerk is supposed to taste.

-(A few years ago, even the Jamaica Tourist Board announced a culinary Jerk Trail, which allows visitors to sample real jerk.)
+(A few years ago, even the Jamaica Tourist Board announced a culinary Jerk Trail, which allows visitors to sample the real thing.)

 For true aficianados of The Real Jerk, come with me to one of my favorite places.
 It’s right on the border of Hanover and Westmoreland and called appropriately, Border Jerk.
 (I also have to mention Boston Jerk in Boston Bay, Portland, the jerk capital of Jamaica.)
 There you’ll get some good jerk pork.
 For those who don’t like pork, there’s chicken, Festival (flour and cornmeal mixture) and soup.
 If the jerk’s too hot, wash it down with a bottle of Ting, a carbonated grapefruit drink.
-Me, I prefer an ice cold Red Stripe beer.
+Me, I prefer a rum and Ting.

 Like this post?
 Subscribe to read more, comment and share.